-Warming of the climate system is unequivocal, with impacts already being observed in societies and ecosystems around the world.
-It is extremely likely that human influence has been the dominant cause of the observed warming since the mid 20th century.
+Human-induced climate change is now unequivocal, with impacts already being observed in societies and ecosystems around the world1.
 The extent of the predicted effects of climate change in the Torres Strait region, along with the geographic, ecological, social and cultural characteristics make Torres Strait communities amongst the most vulnerable in Australia.